Splash!

 Summary

-From the first recorded dip in the driest spot on Earth to recreational swimmers in local pools, humans have been getting wet for 10,000 years.
-For most of modern history, swimming has caused a ripple that touches us all.
+From the first recorded dip into what’s now the driest spot on earth to the recreational swimmers in your local pool, humans have been getting wet for 10,000 years.
+And for most of modern history, swimming has caused a ripple that touches us all.

-Splash! dives into Egypt, winds through ancient Greece and Rome, flows mostly underground through the Dark and Middle Ages (at least in Europe), and then re-emerges in the wake of the Renaissance before taking …
+Splash! dives into Egypt, winds through ancient Greece and Rome, flows …

 Book Details